Student Allowance - review and appeal rights

-The secretary is a person within StudyLink who has authority to make the decision on your student allowance review.
-The secretary has had no prior involvement with your case.
+The delegate is a person within StudyLink who has authority to make the decision on your student allowance review.
+The delegate has had no prior involvement with your case.

-- advisor from the New Zealand Union of Students' Association
+- an advisor from the New Zealand Union of Students' Association

 The two advisors do not take part in the final decision making.
-They are there to provide advice to the secretary, who makes the final decision.
+They are there to provide advice to the delegate, who makes the final decision.

 If you would like help with your review, you can contact a student advocate or support person to assist you.
 If you have any questions about the review process, call us.